Power BI Dashboard Template Guide

 KPI Dashboard Template

-Best when you want a simple way to track performance, compare status, and make KPI movement easier to understand at a glance.
+Best when you want a simple way to track KPI movement, compare status, and make performance easier to understand at a glance.

 Power BI KPI dashboard template for performance tracking